telefonicaid/iotagent-node-lib/doc/development.md

 Istanbul

-Analizes the code coverage of your tests.
+Analyze the code coverage of your tests.

 To generate an HTML coverage report under `site/coverage/` and to print out a summary, type